 What is business intelligence?

-Modern Business Intelligence (BI) is a term that refers to the collection, organisation and analysis of a business’s data to present insights that can drive better decision-making and optimise performance.
+Modern Business Intelligence (BI) refers to the processes of collecting, organising, and analysing a company’s data to uncover valuable insights that drive informed decision-making and enhance overall business performance.

 Why is business intelligence important?